What Do I Have to Protect?

 Early warning allows you more time to assess and react to the situation

-When someone or something enters your property, you need to asses its intent and possible course of action.
+When someone or something enters your property, you need to assess its intent and possible course of action.
 Is the person a UPS worker, lost, coming to cause you problems, etc.?